katerberg/numble/README.md

 * Continuous Mode will auto-select first valid move.
 It should allow user to choose whether to use move or keep selecting longer string
 * Should be an indication of what formula was valid after selected
-* There should be some kind of color scheme
+* Should be an introduction to how the game works